srinman/kedasamples/README.md

 ## Sample 5

 Shows how to use pod identity to authenticate.
+Keda uses pod identity to authenticate to external resource.
+Actual triggered workload (scaleTargetRef) could use a different service account with whatever access necessary to process from external resource.

 This is also the same sample code shown in this blog.

 https://techcommunity.microsoft.com/t5/azure-infrastructure-blog/keda-kubernetes-event-driven-autoscaling-in-aks-and-identities/ba-p/3507799